belmont-admin/C001-Interactive-Badge/README.md

 [Click here for Download and Save instructions](https://sites.google.com/view/belmontcodeclub/help/microbit)

-Finally, you will need to click the `|Exit tutorial|` button to exit this tutorial so you can follow the Download and Save instructions.
+Finally, you will need to click the `|Finish|` button to end this tutorial so you can follow the Download and Save instructions.